MaheshG11/Trading_Strategy_System/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
-2. In a seperate empty clone forked the repo(`git clone git@github.com:<YOUR-USERNAME>/OpenDevin.git`)
-3. Set the official repository as your upstream to synchronize with the latest update in the this repository.
-Add the original repository as upstream (`cd Trading_strategy_System git remote add upstream git@github.com:MaheshG11/Trading_Strategy_System.git`)
-4. Synchronize latest commit with this repository before coding (`git fetch upstream`)
-6. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-7. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-8. Push to the Branch (`git push origin feature/AmazingFeature`)
+3. Push to the Branch (`git push origin feature/AmazingFeature`)
-9. Open a Pull Request
+4. Open a Pull Request

 other commands you might need
 1) To keep up with the project updates (`git rebase`)